Jacalz/rymdport/README.md

 sudo make install
 ```

+## Sponsoring

+Rymdport is an open source project that is provided free of charge, and that will continue to be the case forever.
+If you use this project and appreciate the work being put into it, please consider supporting its development through [GitHub Sponsors](https://github.com/sponsors/Jacalz).
+This is in no way a requirement, but would be greatly appreciated and would allow for even more improvements to come further down the road.

 ## Contributing

 Contributions are strongly appreciated.
-Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape, or form that you feel comfortable doing.
+Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape, or form that you feel comfortable with.

 ## Name